Sneak Peek: Pantone’s 2022 Color Trend Predictions

 - There’s a reason that red is often associated with anger – it typically makes reactions faster and more forceful, causing a short boost of energy that could actually reduce analytical thinking.
 Red is not helpful to stay on task and could be associated with the red pen your teacher used to mark up your papers as a child.

 - Ever wonder what the most common favorite color is worldwide?
 It’s blue!
 This positive association could be evolutionary but know that this color is likely to satisfy the largest majority of people.

 - Yellow is the opposite of blue in that it’s typically the least-liked color, though those that do like color have a strong preference in its favor.

-- Orange is associated with a good value, helping customers view your brand as low cost.
+- Orange is associated with good value, helping customers view your brand as low-cost.

 - Pink is known to be calming or even draining.
 Certain shades of pink can calm people down for 30 minutes, and even longer depending on the hue.